 Growth of Hospital at Home across Scotland

 We work with HSCPs and NHS boards to expand existing services or to develop new services.
-Between April and September 2023, Hospital at Home services have prevented over 7,000 people in Scotland from spending time in hospital.
-This is a 33% increase compared with the same time in 2022.
+Between April and December 2023, Hospital at Home (H@H) services have prevented over 10,000 people in Scotland from spending time in hospital.
+Comparing December 2022 to December 2023 there was a 51% increase in patients managed by H@H services (1,070 people in 2022 compared with 1,619 people in 2023).

 Patients and their families continue to experience the benefit of being treated at home rather than in hospital: